SOKK Website

 Reece O’Leary, trustee

 Reece is the Environmental Manager for Pan Pac and was introduced to ECOED when he started his role with Pan Pac (a sponsor of ECOED).
 Reece enjoys spending time outdoors and is amazed by the amount of work ECOED volunteers do to support the Hawke’s Bay kiwi population.
-Reece and his wife Hannah are also kept busy with their two young daughters, Frankie (3) and Nellie (1).
+Reece and his wife Hannah are also kept busy with their three young children Frankie, Nellie, and Harvey.

 Deb, manager